Thursday, December 25, 2008

 Also thanks to the SI team for support.

 I would like to finish off with that: don’t skip the planning and research part, which is your main building base or planned structure of the whole building structure.
 Manage your time.
-And use it wisely and all is done a
+And use it wisely and all is done as it was planned.

 I am really proud to get into this and achieving the 19th place at 11 Second Club competition.